1965 New Zealand Labour Party leadership election: Background

-After Walter Nash retired as leader in 1963 Arnold Nordmeyer became Labour's sixth leader despite holding considerable public blame for Labour's loss of support after the Black Budget.
+After Walter Nash retired as leader in 1963 Arnold Nordmeyer became Labour's sixth leader despite holding considerable public blame for Labour's loss of support after the Black Budget of 1958.
 The memory of the "Black Budget" still plagued Nordmeyer's profile and many within the party believed that it was time for a fresh start.
 Many MPs in Labour felt Nordmeyer was unelectable as his previous performance as Minister of Finance represented a 'tax and hope' image which the party was keen to rectify.
 In early 1964 Kirk spoke to Nordmeyer to see if he intended to continue as party leader.
 Nordmeyer stated he did and was confident he would win the 1966 election and would appoint Kirk Minister of Industries and Commerce in the event of a Labour victory.
 Kirk thought this hypothetical posting to be insufficient and set his sights on the leadership, despite (according to Nordmeyer) promising he would not.
 Some colleagues such as Henry May thought it best for Kirk to wait until after the 1966 election, believing Labour would lose regardless of who was leader.
 Kirk ignored such advice and, as party president, strategically allowed full television coverage of the party's 1965 annual conference.
 It was the first occasion a political conference was televised and Kirk took full advantage and presented himself well on camera and made impressive speeches including deliberately straying in his 'state of the party' address to speak on foreign affairs and declare reasons why New Zealand should avoid participating in the Vietnam War.

-In 1965 a group of younger Labour MPs formed a group who became dedicated to replace Nordmeyer with Kirk, becoming known as the "Mafia".
+A group of younger Labour MPs formed a group who became dedicated to replace Nordmeyer with Kirk, becoming known as the "Mafia".
 The main supporters of Kirk were Bill Fox, Warren Freer and Mick Moohan who promoted him to others at gatherings.
 Moohan attempted to win over the President of the New Zealand Federation of Labour Tom Skinner, who was unconvinced.
 Skinner respected rather than liked Nordmeyer but thought a challenge being the end of his leadership was less dignified than he deserved and refused to help Kirk.
 Freer, who supported Kirk but also felt affinity for Nordmeyer, asked his friend Phil Holloway (a Labour MP from 1954 to 1960) to inform Nordmeyer of Kirk's level of support.
 Freer hoped that if Nordmeyer was aware of the numbers he would not contest the leadership and save himself embarrassment.
 At a dinner with the Nordmeyers, Holloway informed them of the state of caucus loyalties.
 Nordmeyer was shocked to hear of Kirk's support but his wife, Frances, was cynical of the news and dismissed the information and assured that her husband had the numbers to win.

+By mid-1965 media were openly speculating a challenge for the leadership by Kirk.
+In October Nordmeyer stated that a caucus meeting would be held in the second week of December to "provide an opportunity for discussing and voting on the leadership and deputy leadership" of the party.